Zacarias Moussaoui: Flight training

 Moussaoui allegedly received US$14,000 in wire transfers from bin al-Shibh, originating from Düsseldorf and Hamburg, Germany, in early August.
-This money could have helped him pay for flight training about two weeks later at Pan-Am International Flight Academy in Eagan, Minnesota.
+This money could have helped him pay for flight training he took about two weeks later at Pan-Am International Flight Academy in Eagan, Minnesota.
 On August 13, Moussaoui paid US$6,800 with US$100 bills to receive training in a 747-400 simulator.
 The simulator that Pan-Am uses is operated by Northwest Aerospace Training Corporation (NATCO), a training facility affiliated with Northwest Airlines.
 Moussaoui was reportedly considered as a replacement for Ziad Jarrah, who at one point threatened to withdraw from the scheme because of tensions amongst the plotters.
 Plans to include Moussaoui were never completed because the al-Qaeda hierarchy allegedly had doubts about his reliability.

 Clarence Prevost, the flight instructor assigned to Moussaoui, began to have suspicions about his student.
 His behavior largely resembled that of other seemingly wealthy men who had come to the center in the past to receive jumbo jet training despite the fact that they would likely never use it, but some characteristics were unusual.
 Prevost said later that in pre-simulator instruction, Moussaoui would ask questions that had the right jargon but were otherwise nonsensical.
 Moussaoui read through the 747 training manuals, but had a lack of understanding of the plane's systems.
 Prevost was confused as to why Moussaoui would seek simulator time if he lacked basic plane knowledge.
 After some convincing, his supervisors contacted the FBI, who came to meet with him.
 (Despite later reports, Moussaoui did not skip the training for takeoff and landing).